kouphax/yobriefca.se/resources/content/entries/2014-05-17-an-overview-of-basex.md

 ### Other Notable Things

+There are a few other things worth mentioning that don't fit into their own category.

 #### Admin GUI

 One of the things I miss with a lot of the NoSQL databases is a good Admin app.
 These apps let me poke around the data in my database, model solution and generally visualise all those bits and bytes.